 The Fluence network runs entirely on the Aqua protocol which provides secure distributed execution without centralized coordination.
 The Aqua name is also used for a domain specific scripting language that is compiled down to pi-calculus operations and allows the expression of deadlock-free distributed algorithms.
 The Aqua protocol is deploy-free: Aqua scripts are packaged into data packets and are executed as they go over the network as programmed by scripts themselves.
 Additionally, Aqua guarantees cryptographic security on script execution: all requests and their step by step execution are signed by participating peers, making executed scripts auditable and verifiable.

-Proofs of execution
+Proofs of Compute

 Proof of Processing

 The protocol enforces probabilistic validation on-chain for Aqua executions.
 Because all computations are wrapped into Aqua, it means that everything that is executed on the platform probabilisticly gets verified on-chain.
 Providers have to submit required executions in order to earn rewards or will be slashed.

 Proof of Execution

 A cryptographic proof for particular code execution on Fluence.
 Every function execution is accompanied with this proof produced by Fluence’s Marine WebAssembly runtime.
 These proofs are validated by nodes participating in follow-on execution and included in Proof of Processing.

 On-chain marketplace matches compute providers with customers who pay for using the compute resources offered by providers.
 The marketplace is completely permissionless, so any providers may participate and publish their available capacity.

 The marketplace is hosted on Fluence's own chain powered by IPC, validated by Fluence Compute Providers and anchored to Filecoin L1.
 The own chain enables cheap and fast transactions to enable renting compute resources at any scale: from tiny loads to massive scale.